jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-08-18-skyzone-sky02x-best-fpv-goggle-for-2019/index.md

   - '90deg-sma-male-to-female-connector'
 affiliate: 'Links to Banggood or Amazon in this article are affiliate links and would support the blog if used to make a purchase.'
 ogKeywords: 'fpv, fpvfreestyle, fpvracingdrones, video, dvr, fpv video, fpv racing drone video, recording dvr, quadcopter, drone, skyzone, skyzone 02x, skyzone 02c, fpv goggles, skyzone fpv goggles, fatshark vs skyzone, aomway vs skyzone, fpv goggle comparison, what fpv goggles to buy in 2019, what fpv racing drone goggles to buy in 2019, antennas, patch antenna, omnidirectional antennas, stubby antennas'
 ogDescription: "I'm very excited to review the Skyzone SKY02X fpv goggles because it's always easy to write about a well-rounded, high-quality product that works well!
-That being said, google reviews are VERY subjective by definition.
+That being said, goggle reviews are VERY subjective by definition.
 There are many person-specific elements, ranging from how the goggles fit on your face, to what you use them for and what and where you fly."
 ogImage: './skyzone-sky02x-review-and-setup-21.jpg'
 ---

 I'm very excited to review the [Skyzone SKY02X][1] fpv goggles because it's always easy to write about a well-rounded, high-quality product that works well!

-That being said, **google reviews are VERY subjective by definition**.
+That being said, **goggle reviews are VERY subjective by definition**.
 There are many person-specific elements, ranging from how the goggles fit on your face, to what you use them for and what and where you fly.

 I'll try to cover almost all cases and be as objective as possible, while also mentioning what's my personal opinion on some topics.
 Let's get to it!